WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Common Mistakes and Safety Risks

-– Ignoring faded, incorrect, or outdated labels after pipe modifications or retrofits
+· Ignoring faded, incorrect, or outdated labels after pipe modifications.

 To reduce risk:

-– Standardize valve orientation, tagging, and color coding as part of plant safety procedures
+· Standardize valve orientation, tagging, and color coding.

-– Use lockout‑tagout steps before maintenance, including physical locks and clear labels on isolated valves
+· Use lockout-tagout steps before maintenance, including physical locks and clear labels.

-– Train staff and users on the specific valve types and indicators present in your system
+· Train staff on the specific valve types and indicators present in your system.

 Troubleshooting: Is the Valve Stuck Open or Closed?

-Sometimes a valve handle suggests one position, but the actual flow condition tells a very different story.
-In these cases, the valve may be stuck, damaged, or internally broken.
+Sometimes a valve handle suggests one position, but actual flow tells a different story.

 Signs a Valve May Be Stuck Open